-Ok Alone’s lone worker monitoring system provides a reliable point of contact through our safety app, downloadable to iPhone, Android and Blackberry devices, so your school won’t need to purchase extra equipment.
+Ok Alone’s lone worker monitoring system provides a reliable point of contact through our safety app, downloadable to iPhone and Android as well as iPad, laptop and desktop devices, so your school won’t need to purchase extra equipment.
 Teachers will find it simple to learn and use, plus the system is flexible enough that substitute teachers can download the app and be added to your school’s roster on a day-by-day basis.

 Adding this tool to your school district’s safety policy will give an effective point of contact that strengthens your emergency response plan, and it’s priced reasonably, to fit within constrained education budgets.
 We even offer a free trial!